aonufrei/threads-docs/threads.md

 <h2 id="semaphore">Semaphore</h2>

-When `Lock` and `synchronized` allows access to resource only to one thread at time, `Semaphore` can be used to do it for multiple threads.
+While `Lock` and `synchronized` allow access to resource only to one thread at a time, `Semaphore` can be used to do it for multiple threads.

-Lets illustrate the work of `Semaphore` by developing a simple bicycle renting program.
+Let's illustrate the work of `Semaphore` by developing a simple bicycle renting program.
 ```java
 public class SemaphoreExample {